-54. As part of the design, implementation, maintenance and enforcement of the DES, the DEFENDANTS mandated the submission of information relating to the subsets of firearm types.
-55. Specifically, by design, when the DES user is inputting the designated information into the DES, they must input information related to the gun type ("long gun" or "handgun").
+- 54. As part of the design, implementation, maintenance and enforcement of the DES, the DEFENDANTS mandated the submission of information relating to the subsets of firearm types. - 55.
+Specifically, by design, when the DES user is inputting the designated information into the DES, they must input information related to the gun type ("long gun" or "handgun") from a prepopulated dropdown list.
 Upon selecting "long gun," the DES system is designed to and functions to self-populate a subset of fields, and it requires one of three options to be designated before the dealer may proceed with the completion of the form and submission of the required information to the DOJ.
-Those three options are: "rifle," "rifle/shotgun," "shotgun."
-Unlike the subset of fields that self-populate for "Color," "Purchaser Place of Birth," and Seller Place of Birth", each of which contains the catchall "other" options, the "long guns" subset of fields does not contain the "other" option.
-Thus, the DES system prevents licensed firearm dealers from proceeding with the sale, transfer, loan or submission of information to the DOJ for certain firearms, including the FAI Title 1.
+Those three

 56. The actual and practical effect of this design is that licensed California firearm dealers cannot accurately submit the necessary information to the DOJ for processing because of the limited choices of subtypes in the DES, thereby barring the sale, transfer, acquisition, loan or other processing of firearms of undefined subtypes, including the FAI Title 1.
 57. Without an alternative procedure for submission of the purchaser and firearm information established by DOJ pursuant to Penal Code section 28205, subd. (c), the DES is the only method of submitting the necessary information to permit the lawful transfer of the undefined "firearm" subtypes.

-58. Under California Code of Regulations, title 11, § 4210, subdivision (b)(1)(6), firearm dealers are prohibited from entering inaccurate information within the system.

-59. Because dealers cannot accurately submit the required information through the DES for "long guns" that are undefined "firearm" subtypes, they are prohibited from processing and accepting applications from purchasers of said firearms.
+58. Under California Code of Regulations, title 11, § 4210, subdivision (b)(l)(6), firearm dealers are 14 prohibited from entering inaccurate information within the system.
+15 59.
+Because dealers cannot accurately submit the required information through the DES for "long 16 guns" that are undefined "firearm" subtypes, they are prohibited from processing and accepting applications from purchasers of said firearms.
 (Pen.
 Code, § 28215, subd. (c).)

-60. As part of the design, implementation, maintenance and enforcement of the DES by the DEFENDANTS, the DEFENDANTS have instituted a technological barrier that functions and serves as a ban on the transfer of all undefined "firearm" subtypes that are "long guns" that are neither "rifles" nor "shotguns" nor "rifle/shotgun combinations" through a licensed California firearms dealer.
+18 19 DEFENDANTS, the DEFENDANTS have instituted a technological barrier that functions and serves as a ban on the transfer of all undefined "firearm" subtypes that are "long guns" that are neither "rifles" nor 20